 Martijn Hilhorst studied analytical chemistry at the University of Amsterdam followed by a PhD period at the University of Groningen where he developed strategies for the determination of impurities in drugs using electrokinetic separation techniques.
 After a 6 month postdoc position in the field of therapeutic drug monitoring with LC-MS/MS, he worked as a research scientist in the field of lab automation, drug discovery and proteomics for over 6 years.
-Martijn is now active for 12 years in bioanalysis and currently is leading a group of scientist responsible for the development of bioanalytical LC-MS/MS methods.
+Martijn is now active for 12 years in bioanalysis and currently is the Director of LC-MS bioanalysis at QPS (Groningen, The Netherlands).
 He is (co)-author of several publications and speaker on international conferences.

 What three things would you take if you were stranded on a desert island?